 The Travers Stakes is typically run in the last week of August and serves as a stopping point between the Triple Crown and the Breeders’ Cup.
 It draws the best sophomores from New York, Kentucky, and California, and has given some of the greatest finishes in the history of the sport.
 Read more to find out about the best Travers Stakes betting odds, history, and Saratoga information.

-The 2021 Travers Stakes is scheduled for August 28, 2021.
+The 2022 Travers Stakes is scheduled for August, 2023.
 The purse will be at least $1 million if not more.
 Entries for the historic race will be drawn on August 25, when the Travers Stakes post positions and Travers Stakes morning line odds will be officially announced.
 From there, expert picks will be available.
 Watch this space for the most up to date Travers information.
+The odds were last updated on September 9, 2022:

 The best way to bet the Travers Stakes online is by setting up an account with a reputable online racebook.
 Choosing where to deposit your money and wager from is an important choice, and we have reviewed the biggest betting sites such as Bovada and BetUS to get you the best bang for your buck.
 As the date of the race approaches, these outlets will have the Travers Stakes live odds.
 They will also offer sign up promotions and bonuses to stretch your cash even further.